 - Sharp Cheddar Cheese.
 Nothing beats the melty topping of cheddar cheese!

 - Tortillas.
-I used whole-wheat tortillas to bump the nutition content, but you can use any tortillas you prefer.
+I used whole-wheat tortillas to bump the nutrition content, but you can use any tortillas you prefer.

 - Add the squash, garlic, and spices.
 Cook until softened.
 Stir in the beans.

-- Pour a layer of enchilada sauce in the bottom of a greased baking dish.
-Fill each tortilla with the squash and bean mixture, roll them, then add them to the baking dish.
+- Pour a layer of enchilada sauce in the bottom of a greased casserole dish.
+Fill each tortilla with the squash and bean mixture, roll them, then place seam-side down in the baking dish.
 Top with the remaining sauce and cheese.

 - Vegetarian Enchiladas with Refried Beans.
 For vegetarian enchiladas refried beans, swap refried beans for the black beans.
 Spread them in the tortilla, before adding the sautéed butternut squash.
 (See Instant Pot Refried Beans and Crock Pot Pinto Beans for a recipe.)

 - Vegetarian Enchiladas Without Beans.
 Simply leave them out or try adding sautéed tofu like in my surprising and oh-so-yummy Vegan Enchiladas.
 (Another tofu hit: Tofu Tacos!)

 - Sweet Potato Vegetarian Enchiladas.
 Swap sweet potato or a squash that is similar in texture and flavor to butternut, such as kabocha or hubbard.
 Just make sure that, for your own sanity, it’s easy to peel and cube.
 (Love sweet potato?
 My Vegetarian Tacos will be a hit!)